 They will either have to stick to their religious beliefs and choose to disregard the truth, or they will have to choose the truth and thus expose the lies of Christianity.

-However, since most pastors love money, tradition and public approval more than the truth, this latter option isn’t the one closest to their hearts, like this video perfectly illustrates:
+However, since most pastors love money, tradition, and public approval more than the truth, this latter option isn’t the one closest to their hearts, like this video perfectly illustrates.

 Thus, they betray the very figure they claim to be serving – Jesus, who told to seek the truth, and who told not to care about material success.

 The Bible is a book made up of many stories.
-Interestingly, though so much was stolen from paganism in order to create this book, the adherents of biblical faith are so ungrateful as to call those sources from which they got their material “of the Devil”.
+Interestingly, though so much was stolen from paganism in order to create this book, the adherents of the biblical faith are so ungrateful as to call those sources from which they got their material “of the Devil”.

 The pagan roots of Catholicism are quite obvious, such as Hindu malas that they use (rosaries) and self-punishing to appease the deity (also taken from Hinduism).
 It’s harder for people to see that Protestantism is as pagan as Catholicism.

-Though Protestants reject the apocrypha, their censored holy book is still made up of pagan stories, and the rituals that Protestants kept are all pagan as well.
+Though Protestants reject the Apocrypha, their censored holy book is still made up of pagan stories, and the rituals that Protestants kept are all pagan as well.
 Eating the flesh and blood of a god to be in communion with it is taken from Egyptian religious rituals as well as the mystery schools formed way before the beginning of Christianity.

 The reason Jesus is called the lamb of God and sometimes a lion is due to the astrological signs named this way.
 In fact, the life of Jesus and his twelve disciples (twelve zodiac signs) perfectly corresponds with astrology, and thus it’s worth studying Astro-Theology.

 Take any story from the Bible and you can be quite sure that you will find a much earlier pagan myth that it was adapted from.
-For example, the Revelation story of a woman giving birth in wilderness to a male child is a story taken from the birth of Horus myth.
+For example, the Revelation story of a woman giving birth in the wilderness to a male child is a story taken from the birth of Horus myth.
 I’ve covered this already in this post.

-The biblical couple of Abraham and Sarah is taken from the Hindu myth of Brahma and Saraswati.
+A biblical couple of Abraham and Sarah is taken from the Hindu myth of Brahma and Saraswati.
 You can see similarities in their names and both relationships were incestuous (Hindu myths though are entirely symbolical).
 No wonder Jews call Abraham their father; since Brahma in Hindu myths is the creator of the human race.

 The story of the forbidden fruit comes from the Greek myth of Pandora’s box.